aleszuin/docs/raspberrypigateway.md

 ![OEM_GATEWAY CONF 01](files/oemgatewayconf01.png)

-The second part to configure is the APIKEY of your remote server account, if your using [http://emoncms.org](http://emoncms.org) that's all you need to add here.
-Once you've created and account on emoncms.org the APIKEY can be found under inputs > input API helper.
+The second part to add the Read & Write APIKEY of your emoncms remote server account.
+If your using [http://emoncms.org](http://emoncms.org) that's all you need to add here, once you've created an account on emoncms.org your Read & Write APIKEY can be found under inputs > input API helper.

 If your posting to another emoncms server you will need to set the domain and you may need to set the path if the emoncms installation is in a sub-directory e.g. /emoncms